THE DREAM IN ME

 This program is part of a long-term effort to promote IDEAS (Inclusion, Diversity, Equity, Access, and Social Justice).
 Each participant will each receive $500 to implement their vision.

 GCI Health is an award-winning global integrated healthcare communications agency Inspired by People.
-We share our clients’ desire to improve the health of all people around the world and work tirelessly to contribute to their ambitious goals.
-Our approach to communications is rooted in looking at all stakeholders – patients, caregivers, healthcare providers, policy makers, reporters and payers – as people with distinct perspectives that shape how they think about health.
-We create breakthrough, people-driven programs that drive tangible results for our clients and the people they serve.
+They share their clients’ desire to improve the health of all people around the world and work tirelessly to contribute to their ambitious goals.
+Their approach to communications is rooted in looking at all stakeholders – patients, caregivers, healthcare providers, policy makers, reporters and payers – as people with distinct perspectives that shape how they think about health.
+They create breakthrough, people-driven programs that drive tangible results for their clients and the people they serve.

 FAQs